 When you first visit a West Indian market that specializes in Caribbean ingredients, you may be surprised at the variety of East Indian ingredients.
 In reality, it’s not that surprising at all.
 Simply put, after the British colonies abolished slavery in 1833 they looked to a cheaper form of labor–indentured servitude.
 The laborers were immigrants from Europe, China, and India who were looking for jobs or a better opportunity.
-Unfortunately, they were treated little better than slaves.
+Unfortunately, they were treated little better than enslaved people.
 These individuals brought their culture and food to the Caribbean, adding another layer to the Caribbean Creole cuisine we know today.

-There’s a large population of Indo-Caribbean people who are the decedents of the original indentured workers.
+There’s a large population of Indo-Caribbean people who are the descendants of the original indentured workers.
 They have settled throughout the islands, but are most notable in Trinidad and Tobago, Guyana, Suriname, and Jamaica.
 Here is a list of typical Indian spices that you might find in a Caribbean market.
 The Caribbean names may differ slightly from the Hindi names.

 01 of 07

 Colombo powder, or poudre de colombo, is similar to curry powder. but, it contains a unique ingredient: roasted uncooked rice.
 Colombo seasoning is used mostly on the French islands of Guadeloupe, Martinique, St. Martin and St. Barts.
 It gets its name from the city of Colombo in Sri Lanka.

 03 of 07